Hollywood Star Time (dramatic anthology)

-For the interview program of the same name, see Hollywood Star Time (interview program).

 Hollywood Star Time is a radio dramatic anthology series in the United States.
 It was broadcast on CBS January 6, 1946 – March 27, 1947.

 Format

 A newspaper article announcing the debut of Hollywood Star Time described it as "featuring big-name movie talent and hit films."
 The first episode featured Tyrone Power and Jeanne Crain starring in Seventh Heaven.
 Other works presented on the program and leading actors in them included the following: